You want smart political talk without the meltdowns?

 What is your reaction to that?

-Well, I I did a piece Friday.
+Well, I do the piece Friday.

-But but I I think what you're seeing, and I I wrote about this a little bit on Friday when I I wrote a piece called the to the coming Trump uh economic boom.
+But I think what you're seeing, and I wrote about this a little bit on Friday, when I wrote a piece called the Coming Trump Economic Boom, Donald Trump is a businessman who is now president, but he has all the instincts of a very successful entrepreneur.

 He is able to call and work with entrepreneurs.

-He knows their language, he knows what they're dealing with.
+He knows what they're dealing with.

-America's gonna become the best place in the world to invest in, and frankly, one of the groups that has a lot of money to invest are the Saudis.
+And frankly, one of the groups that has a lot of money to invest are the Saudis.

-Now that's real money.
+Now, that's real money.

-And you know, like this whole issue, for example, is cut uh Qatar gives this plane to President Trump, and I looked at the deal on the surface, and then I I started to do some research, and what did I find out?
+And I looked at the deal on the surface, and then I started to do some research.

-The U.S. right now has over 26 billion dollars in active government to government defense sales with Qatar.
+The U.S. right now has over $26 billion in active government-to-government defense sales with Qatar that's happening right now.

-For context, the foreign military sales program allows the U.S. government to sell military equipment training services to foreign government and organizations.
+For context, the foreign military sales program allows the U.S. government to sell military equipment, training services to foreign government and organizations.

-Currently about 190 countries, international organizations participate, but the recent sales to Qatar, and by the way, the same thing goes for the Saudis as well, include their most sophisticated military technology.
+But the recent sales to Qatar, and by the way, the same thing goes for the Saudis as well, include their most sophisticated military technology.

 Let me put it another way, Mr. Speaker, maybe a little bit more bluntly.